 In a car or truck collision, a pedestrian will almost always suffer catastrophic injuries.
 It’s rare that a pedestrian bears all the fault for an accident.
 That is why, if you sustain injuries in a pedestrian accident, you likely have the right to significant financial compensation.

-To recover the maximum compensation you deserve, let the experienced Fort Myers pedestrian accident attorneys at Viles & Beckman help.
+To recover the maximum compensation you deserve, let the experienced Fort Myers personal injury attorneys at Viles & Beckman help.
 We have years of experience helping victims of pedestrian accidents obtain the funds they need to regain their health and rebuild their lives.

 Common Injuries in a Fort Myers Pedestrian Crash